smarter-travel-media/warthog/doc/source/lib.rst

 under a single, flat namespace.
 This allows a simple and consistent way to interact with the library.

+When using the library, always make sure to access classes and functions through the :mod:`warthog.api` module, not each individual module.

 .. automodule:: warthog.core
     :special-members: __init__,__call__,__enter__,__exit__
     :members: SessionStartCommand, SessionEndCommand, NodeActiveConnectionsCommand,